DevNull-l1r/EXE-Executor/README.md

-# EXE Executor
+# Nectar
 ## by Null

 ## What the heck is this?
-* EXE Executor is a Linux app that allows you to run Windows Applications (.exe files) on, well, Linux
+* Nectar is a Linux app that allows you to run Windows Applications (.exe files) on, well, Linux
 * This app acts as a dashboard layer for Wine, while adding more features and performance tweaks

 ## What exactly does this app add to Wine?